 No material events have taken place since the end of the reporting period that would have an impact on the carrying values of the assets and liabilities or would have to be disclosed here.
+The bank guarantees were issued by various banks on the instructions of RUAG Holding Ltd on behalf of RUAG Aerospace Services GmbH, Wessling and RUAG Switzerland Ltd (Defence division, Thun), in favour of third parties.
+These are also performance and advance payment guarantees issued as part of operational business as well as bank limit guarantees.

-Proposal by the Board of Directors for the appropriation of available earnings in CHF $\mbox{\scriptsize m}$ 2015 2014 Balance sheet profit at the start of the financial year 501 454 Net profit for the year 51 72 Balance sheet profit at the disposal of the Annual General Meeting 552 525 The Board of Directors proposes to the Annual General Meeting the following appropriation of available earnings: Dividends 47 21 Allocation to general legal retained earnings 3 4 Ralance to be brought forward 503 501
+Proposal by the Board of Directors for the appropriation of available earnings in CHE m 2015 2014 in Chr in 2015 2014 Balance sheet profit at the start of the financial year 501 454 Net profit for the year 51 72 Balance sheet profit at the disposal of the Annual General Meeting 552 525 The Board of Directors proposes to the Annual General Meeting the following appropriation of available earnings: Dividends 47 21 Allocation to general legal retained earnings 2 1 Allocation to general legal retained earnings J 4